WordPress/openverse/documentation/projects/proposals/trust_and_safety/detecting_sensitive_textual_content/20240903-implementation_plan_undo_split_filtered_indices.md

 works in search by approaching this problem with both modes of sensitivity in mind.
 The current approach to searching non-sensitive works is to search the filtered index _and_ exclude works[^must-not] where `mature=true`.
-By switching to a single field populated with the sensitivity designations, we can simplify the search for non-sensitive works by filtering for when the `sensitivity` field is empty.
+By switching to a single object populated with the individual sensitivity designations, with the denormalised `any`, we can simplify the search for non-sensitive works by filtering for when the `sensitivity.any` field is false.
+We will effectively be able to swap out the existing `must_not: mature=true` aspect for `must_not: sensitivity.any=true`.
 ```

 [^must-not]:
     We use the boolean `must_not` with a match query to exclude works.
     Elasticsearch turns the match query into a Lucene `TermQuery`.
 Elasticsearch
     prefers “positive” queries, so this is faster than a `filter` for
     `mature:false`.
-We will use `must_not` with an exists query to exclude based
-    on the presence of `sensitivity` entries.

 Once the `sensitivity` field is available in the index, we will update the API
 to query based on that rather than switching indices and using the `mature`